 Breeders love to mix favorable traits to create novel strains, delivering a world of marijuana “hybrids” right at your fingertips.
 Just one example is Blueberry Cookies, where the vibrant and fresh Blueberry pedigree has been marvelously blended with the world-renowned Cookies lineage.

 As with all things in life, you’ve got to “take the good with the bad” – in other words, there are pros and cons to everything.
 On the downside, feminized seeds tend to grow a bit slower than auto-flowering types.
 Compact indica-dominant strains with short internodes can be prone to diseases like mold and fungi.
 The size of some “sativas” can be problematic when indoor space is limited or outdoor discretion is necessary (especially with giants like Moby Dick).

-But if it’s hard-hitting cannabis you seek, in bountiful amounts, look no further.
+But if it’s hard-hitting cannabis you seek, with relative ease and in bountiful amounts, look no further.
 In our feminized catalog, you’ll find everything from 707 Headband to White Widow.

 Take note: All auto and CBD varieties discussed below are also feminized!

 Quick note on medical THC: